Protected intersection: History

 A museum exhibit about the Groningen Grote Markt shows a post-WWII bicycle lane that forced cyclists to merge with motorists.
 This design was eventually removed.

 With the popularity of the bicycle, the Dutch began constructing separated cycle tracks as early as the late 1800s.
 The country's infrastructure was left in ruins by World War II, and some cities like Rotterdam had to be completely rebuilt.
 This presented the opportunity to create infrastructure more in line with the "modern" way.
 From the 1940s to the 70s, streets were built following a new design philosophy that attempted to integrate cyclists with vehicle traffic.
-After three decades, these designs proved to be largely a failure, with the number of kilometers cycled falling by 65% and the per-km rate of cyclists being killed increasing 174%.
+After three decades, these designs proved to be largely a failure, with the number of kilometres cycled falling by 65% and the per-km rate of cyclists being killed increasing 174%.

 In the 1970s, road traffic and urban quality of life began to be seen as a significant issue in Dutch city politics.
 This, combined with other political headwinds related to party reorganisation, the decline of national religious pillars, and opposition to the Vietnam War propelled left wing political parties to office in many city governments.
 Stop De Kindermoord road safety protests also occurred.
-As the nation again began to desire separated bicycle infrastructure, the protected intersection rose to prominence as an engineering solution for optimizing sightlines.
+As the nation again began to desire separated bicycle infrastructure, the protected intersection rose to prominence as an engineering solution for optimising sightlines.
 It joined other Dutch innovations in traffic calming and bicycle design, like the woonerf, and the bicycle street (fietsstraat), a variant of which exists in North America (see bicycle boulevard).
 Today, the Netherlands is widely considered the world's premier country for cycling, with more than 25% of all trips made by bicycle.
 It has reported a significantly lower cyclist fatality rate following the return to separated infrastructure.
 In the US, 58% of bicycle crashes involving injury, and 40% of crashes involving death occurred at intersections.
 In 1972, UCLA published a report demonstrating awareness in the US of the protected intersection design.

 The protected intersection is only one of several treatments for addressing motorist-cyclist conflicts.
 While used in much of the Netherlands, including Amsterdam, local road authorities in other parts of the country do not use the classic protected intersection with middle islands, preferring to have cyclists move during a completely separated all directions green phase.
 Other options for reducing bicycle crashes at intersections, depending on context, include the use of bridges and tunnels, and planning or reconfiguring the neighborhood street/path system so that major amenities and schools can be reached without needing to travel along busy roads.